DHBW-TrainingApp/Blog/Week2.md

 <img src="https://cfcdn.aerzteblatt.de/bilder/2020/06/img243528501.jpg" alt="lockdown" width="500"/>

 <div align="left">
-Since we already reported on our project last time, today we are introducing you to our features that we want to implement in our app.
+Since we already reported on our project last time, today we are introducing you to our features that we want to implement in our app and which technology we will use for it.
 <br>
 <br>
 Starting with our main objective, we'd like you to be able to track your personal fitness progresses.